-The past few years of very strong growth have generated global tensions in commodity and asset prices (notably oil, metals and housing) and a build up of inflationary pressures.
+The past few years of very strong growth have generated global tensions in commodity and asset prices (notably oil & metals and a build up of inflationary pressures).
 Higher interest rates and capacity constraints are slowing the world economy, which will nevertheless continue to expand though less rapidly.
 Slower growth should help ease inflationary pressures, contribute to lower commodity prices and a gradual resolution of global imbalances.

 Globally the economy is experiencing distinctly mixed fortunes.
-Growth (expected 6%) and optimism is high in developing countries particularly in China (10.7% growth on 2006) and India (9.2% growth on 2006).
-China is expected to overtake the US as the worlds leading economy in the next 10 years based at current growth rates.
+Growth (expected 6%) and optimism is high in developing countries particularly in China (5% growth on 2008) and India (9.2% growth on 2006).
+China is expected to overtake the US as the world's leading economy in the next 10 years based on current growth rates.
 The future of the existing established, dominant markets of the US, Near East and financial markets is uncertain.
-Despite strong figures across all economies in 2006, growth will slow in 2007 to an expected 2.6% in established high income countries.

 As an overview, the "Global Economic Prospects" central scenario predicts a global economy expanding from \$35trillion in 2005 to \$72trillion in 2030 - a small acceleration in growth compared to the previous 25 years but driven predominantly by strong performance in developing countries - (ref.
 World Bank).